link-u/cradle_exporter/README.md

 web:
   listen_address: ':9231' # can be overridden by --web.listen-address argument
   metric_path:    '/metrics' # can be overridden by --web.metric-path argument
-  collected_path: '/collected' # can be overridden by --web.collected-path argument
+  probe_path:     '/probe' # can be overridden by --web.probe-path argument
 ```

 It reads all files in `/etc/cradle_exporter/conf.d` as a target config.